Pumpkin Fluff Dip is a tasty dessert dip made with Cool Whip, vanilla pudding, pumpkin puree, and pumpkin pie spice.

 While some pumpkin dip recipes call for cream cheese, this recipe does not.
 It uses whipped topping (Cool Whip) instead for a light and creamy dessert that tastes like pumpkin pie.

-For a fluff recipe that can be enjoyed any time of the year, try my banana split fluff salad or strawberry fluff salad recipe.
+For a fluff recipe that can be enjoyed any time of the year, try my banana split fluff salad or strawberry fluff salad recipe, or any of my other sweet and creamy dessert salad recipes.

 Ingredients

-- Instant vanilla pudding – the smaller (3.4 oz) size box of dry pudding mix
+• Instant vanilla pudding mix – The smaller (3.4 oz) size box of dry pudding mix.
+Be sure to use instant pudding, not the cook-and-serve kind.

-- Pumpkin pie spice – If you don’t have any pumpkin spice on hand you can make your own with 1 teaspoon cinnamon, ½ teaspoon nutmeg, and ½ teaspoon ginger.
+• Pumpkin pie spice – If you don’t have any pumpkin spice on hand you can make your own pumpkin pie spice with 1 teaspoon cinnamon, ½ teaspoon nutmeg, and ½ teaspoon ginger.

 Substitutions and Variations

-- Lightened-up – Use sugar-free pudding mix and fat-free Cool Whip for a lighter dessert (aka WW pumpkin fluff).
+• Lightened-up – Use sugar-free pudding mix and fat-free Cool Whip for a lighter dessert that is popular with some of those who follow the weight watchers diet (they call it WW pumpkin fluff).

-- No-Bake Pumpkin Pie – Pour dip into a pre-made pie crust for an easy chilled pie.
+• No-Bake Pumpkin Pie – Spread dip into a pre-made pie crust for an easy chilled pie.

 How to Make Pumpkin Dip